DuroMax XP12000EH - 9500/12000W Dual Fuel Generator With Electric Start

 Power & Run Time

-Thanks to its dual-fuel technology, the DuroMax XP12000EH delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 9500W and a peak wattage of 12000W.
-When propane-powered, it has 8075 rated watts and 10200 peak watts.
+Thanks to its dual-fuel technology, the DuroMax XP12000EH provides a 120/240V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 9,500W and a starting wattage of 12,000W.
+Alternatively, when operating on propane, it provides 8,075 running watts and 10,200 starting watts.

-Enjoying a noise rating of 72 dBA (just slightly more noisy than a vacuum cleaner), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started thanks to a traditional recoil pull-start mechanism, but also to a no-fuss and convenient electric starter (battery included).

-As for its running time, the XP12000EH, along with its 8.3 gallons fuel capacity, can run for around 9 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.92 GPH).
-If propane is used, it can operate for around 4 hours (on a 20 lbs tank - propane consumption around 1.18 GPH).
+The running time of the XP12000EH, with its 8.3 gallons fuel capacity, can reach up to 19 hours on a full tank of gasoline (fuel consumption around 1.04 GPH).
+With propane, it can reach up to 7 hours (on a 20 lbs tank - propane consumption around 0.67 GPH).

 Outlets

-This DuroMax generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, as it features a twist-lock L14-30R receptacle, the XP12000EH is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+Even though this DuroMax generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Besides, thanks to its twist-lock L14-30R receptacle, the XP12000EH is transfer switch ready, facilitating easy hookup to your breaker box to provide backup power for your home during blackouts.

 Portability